Set up a telecom expense management service in Intune

 Follow these steps to create the Datalert app in Intune for each platform. iOS is used as an example in these steps.

-On the Intune blade of the Azure portal, choose Mobile apps.
+On the Intune pane of the Azure portal, choose Client apps.

-On the Mobile apps blade, choose Manage > Apps.
+On the Client apps pane, choose Manage > Apps.

 Select Add to add an app.